adduct/spellMatch/README.md

 # NSString+SpellMatch
-This NSString category is a useful function for match spell or spell first letter of string.
+This NSString category provides 2 useful functions.
+One function provide matching spell in string, another one provides searching spell's first letter in string.
-It can match the spell's first letter or uncompleted spell string.
-Then returns the matched string.
+It can match uncompleted spell string.
-It not rely any third party code.
+It not rely on any third party's code.

 For example:
-To search "风雨" in "阳光总在风雨后"。
+To search "风雨" in "阳光总在风雨后",
 You can just input:
 1. pinyin's first letter:

     fy or Fy, fY, FY.

 The uppercase state doesn't matter.
-Where f is the first letter of "风"'s pinyin string(feng), y is the first letter of "雨"'s pinyin string(yu), ;
+Where f is the first letter of "风"'s pinyin string: feng, y is the first letter of "雨"'s pinyin string: yu;

 Or input :
 2. complete pinying string：